SKrotkih/eMia-React-Native/README.md

 ## Installation

 Clone or unzip the repository.
-In root direcory:
+Then, in the root direcory:

 npm install

-Build iOS app.
+Follow the next steps for building the iOS app.

-In the ios direcory:
+In the ios directory:

 pod install

 Open eMia.xcworkspace

-build the project
+Build the project

 Note.
-For the current react-native version 0.51.0 you will see error like
+For the current react-native version 0.51.0 you will see the next error:

-#import <fishhook/fishhook.h>  file not found
+#import <fishhook/fishhook.h>  file not found...

-fix it:
+fix:

 #import "fishhook.h"

-repead the build.
+Repead the build.

+Go to the project's root directory.
+Start server in console:

+npm start

+Start the app in Xcode.

 03-21-2018

 Sergey Krotkih